 Antivirus Information: Checklist for Safe Computing

 Preventing viruses from infecting your computer is key to keeping your computer healthy.
 The following is a checklist for safe computing habits.

-- Make sure that your office computer and your home computer have virus detection software.
-There are two general functions that antivirus programs perform: scanning for and removing viruses in files on disks, and monitoring the operation of your computer for virus-like activity (either known actions of specific viruses or general suspicious activity).
+- Make sure your office computer and your home computer have virus detection software.
+There are two general functions antivirus programs perform: scanning for and removing viruses in files on disks, and monitoring the operation of your computer for virus-like activity (either known actions of specific viruses or general suspicious activity).
 Most antivirus packages contain routines that can perform each kind of task.
 Free virus detection software is available on the CaTS Antivirus Software website.

 - Regularly back up your files.
 Viruses are one more very good reason to back up your files.
-Note: if you back up a file that is already infected with a virus, you can re-infect your system by restoring files from the backup copies.
+Note: if you back up a file already infected with a virus, you can re-infect your system by restoring files from the backup copies.
 Check your backup files with virus scanning software before using them.

 - Obtain software only from reputable sources.
 Check newly downloaded software for any signs of infection before you copy it to a hard disk.
 This can also help protect your computer from Trojan Horse programs.

 - Open email attachments only from people you know.
 And even when you do that, be on the lookout for virus-infected attachments.
 Do not open attachments from unfamiliar individuals or attachments you were not expecting to receive.